jefflee-nl/hi-five-task/Readme.md

 ## Task 1
 Please write a website that allows user to check numbers from 1 to 99 such that:
-1.If the number is a multiple of 3, you need to print "Hi".
+1. If the number is a multiple of 3, you need to print "Hi".
-2.If the number is a multiple of 5, you need to print "Five".
+2. If the number is a multiple of 5, you need to print "Five".
-3.If the number is a multiple of both 3 and 5, you need to print "Hi Five".
+3. If the number is a multiple of both 3 and 5, you need to print "Hi Five".

 Please trigger the check only when user clicks on a “Check” button on the page.